Aberdare: Population growth

-In 1801, the population of the parish of Aberdare was just 1,486, but the early 19th century saw rapid industrial growth, first through the ironworks, and later through the iron and steam coal industries.
+In 1801, the population of the parish of Aberdare was just 1,486.
+The early 19th century saw rapid industrial growth, initially because of the ironworks and later because of the combined iron and steam coal industries.
 By the 1840s the parish population was increasing by 1,000 people every year, almost exclusively migrant workers from west Wales, which was suffering from an agricultural depression.
 This growth was increasingly concentrated in the previously agricultural areas of Blaengwawr and Cefnpennar to the south of the town.
 The population of the Aberdare District (centred on the town) was 9,322 in 1841, 18,774 in 1851, and 37,487 in 1861.

-Despite a small decline in the 1870s, population levels continued to increase, with the first decade of the 20th century seeing a notably sharp increase, largely as a result of the steam coal trade, reaching 53,779 in 1911.
+Despite a small decline in the 1870s, population levels continued to increase.
+In 1881, the population of the Aberdare Registration District was 33,804, which rose to 38,513 by 1891, and to 43,365 by 1901.
+The first decade of the 20th century saw a notably sharp increase, largely as a result of the steam coal trade, reaching 53,779 in 1911.
 The population has since declined owing to the loss of most of the heavy industry.

 The Aberdare population at the 2001 census was 31,705 (ranked 13th largest in Wales).
 By 2011 it was 29,748, though the figure includes the surrounding populations of Aberaman, Abercwmboi, Cwmbach and Llwydcoed.